 “Thank you, Mamede,” I said, touched by his thoughtfulness, while at the same time anxious that he had chosen to express it so far aft of the hatch (my only escape).

-I reached down to open the hatch.
+I then reached down to open the hatch.
 The hardwood cover was much heavier than I expected, lifting up and scraping forward like the stone lid of an Egyptian sarcophagus.
 (Not the image I needed right then.)
-Gazing into the hold, the space appeared more shallow than I remembered and a lot darker.
+Gazing into the hold the space appeared more shallow than I remembered, and a heck of a lot darker.
 My claustrophobia was kicking in and I briefly considered returning to my corner by the tabernacle.

 The thing about panic — you see things in a tunnel.
 And the deeper you go, the narrower it gets.
 Right then my tunnel was a two by two opening.